 The walled garden

 Encircled by high walls and an imposing gate, the walled garden is filled with a semi-formal arrangement of flowers and plants.
-It's a lovely place to relax and take in the views of the house and the garden.
+It's a lovely place to relax, and a good starting point to explore the rest of the Newark gardens.

 The present deer park was laid out after 1790 to the south of the house, flowing over the edge of the Cotswold escarpment and surrounded by woodlands.

-The estate is a great place to get some fresh air, see some local wildlife and enjoy the views.
-There are signposted walks throughout the grounds; ask the staff in the visitor reception for details.
+The estate is a great place to get some fresh air, see local wildlife and enjoy the views.
+There are signposted walks throughout the grounds; ask the staff in the visitor reception for a map and further details.

 Our group of peacocks are very popular with visitors, especially children.
 Look out for our feathered full-time residents in the gardens during your visit.

-The croquet lawn in front of the house is the home of our garden games.
+The croquet lawn in front of the house is home to our garden games.
 Try out croquet and boules, and there is plenty of space on the lawn for spectators to enjoy their picnic.

 From outdoor theatre to classic cars, we have a range of exciting events coming to Newark Park this year.